 The Shiremoor Treat is celebrated in school, as well as having the actual event on the first weekend in July, which is a long-standing tradition designed originally by the miners as an annual family picnic.

-Children also learn about the world wars and commemorate November 11th each year, both in school, and at local ceremonies by making poppies, watching clips, carrying out research, singing and reading poetry.
+Children also learn about the world wars and commemorate Remembrance Day each year, both in school, and at local ceremonies by making poppies, watching clips, carrying out research, singing and reading poetry.

 Artistic, Sporting and Cultural Opportunities

 Each class makes regular visits out of school to visit local places of interest and these can have artistic or historical significance.
 Children enjoy visits to museums and art galleries and sporting venues.

 The art coordinator, leads on art in school and plans a range of activities across the year to allow children to appreciate and create art.

 The music coordinator organises the school choir and musicians to join us for performance.
 They also ensures that children sing regularly and in public.
 In addition, we often have visitors to school, who are part of bands and music groups, who offer workshops to our children.